Endless Winter: Plot

-Silver Banshee, Icicle, Catman, Rampage, Black Adam, and the Frost King arrive at the Stagg Enterprises facility to take the frozen Frost King's family who is in stasis right now.
-Multiplex tries helping Black Adam, but he over exhausts himself and Frost King kills Multiplex.
-Black Adam threatens to kill Frost King's family.
-While Frost King is distracted, Sebastian Stagg sends out a robot that can fire cold fusion cannons, but it makes the Frost King stronger instead.
-Just before Black Adam is killed, Superman, Wonder Woman, Flash, Batman, and Green Lantern arrive.
+Silver Banshee, Icicle, Catman, Rampage, Black Adam, and the Frost King arrive at Stagg Enterprises to take the frozen Frost King's family.
+Multiplex tries helping Adam, but is killed by Frost King.
+Adam threatens to kill Frost King's family.
+Before Adam can be killed, Superman, Wonder Woman, Flash, Batman, and Green Lantern arrive.

 Batman reveals that he let Sebastian Stagg be used as bait to find the Frost King, the heroes start fighting against him.
-The Viking Prince/Swamp Thing arrives in battle and realizes this is just an avatar of the Frost King.
-Batman and Hippolyta find the Frost King's true body in the Fortress of Solitude where it was revealed that in the past, Edwald was trapped in the Fortress of Solitude.
-Once Sebastian Stagg indirectly freed him, he absorbed the powers of the Fortress of Solitude to create avatars and wreak havoc.
+Batman and Hippolyta find the Frost King's true body in the Fortress of Solitude.
 Black Adam nearly kills Frost King, but Superman stops him and they both fight while the Frost King regains his strength.
-Aquaman arrives with the Fire Trolls to help turn the tide.
-Hippolyta and Wonder Woman nearly convinced the Frost King, but his avatar starts raging out of control and causing chaos across the battlefield.
-There is a huge explosion and the Frost King and his horde are seemingly destroyed.
-Black Adam leaves while swearing vengeance on Superman, and the rest of the world celebrates the Justice League's heroics.
-Sebastian Stagg is arrested for his crimes, The Viking Prince returns to the afterlife while the Swamp Thing finds another avatar, and Superman starts rebuilding the Fortress of Solitude.
-It's revealed that the Frost King is still alive, and he decides to go into cyrostasis until his family is freed once more.
+Aquaman arrives with Fire Trolls to help turn the tide, ultimately defeating the Frost King.
+In the aftermath, Sebastian Stagg is arrested, the Viking Prince returns to the afterlife, Swamp Thing finds a new avatar, and Superman rebuilds the Fortress.
+It is revealed that the Frost King is still alive, but has entered stasis until his family is freed.